sougata-github/next-play/README.md

 Hydrating the data means restoring `pre-fetched` or `serialized data` back into its original format on the client-side so it can be used efficiently.

-Serialization is the process of converting complex data structures (like objects, arrays, dates, or custom classes) into a format that can be easily stored, transferred, or processed—typically into a string (JSON, binary, etc.).
+- Serialization is the process of converting complex data structures (like objects, arrays, dates, or custom classes) into a format that can be easily stored, transferred, or processed—typically into a string (JSON, binary, etc.).

-Since we are prefetching data in page.tsx, Next.js will consider it static, so we must declare `export const dynamic = "force-dynamic"`.
+- Since we are prefetching data in page.tsx, Next.js will consider it static, so we must declare `export const dynamic = "force-dynamic"`.

+- Hydrate Client in the same component/page where you are prefetching data.

+- When using `prefetchInfinite` in page.tsx, use `useSuspenseInfiniteQuery` in corresponding client component.

 Advantages: